dsccommunity/ConfigMgrCBDsc/README.md

   used during the SCCM install, for CAS and Primary.
 - **CMCollections**: Provides a resource for creating collections and collection queries, direct, and exclude membership rules.
+- **CMManagementPoint**: Provides a resource for creating and removing management points.

 ### ClientSettings